ToolJet/ToolJet/docs/docs/widgets/overview.md

 ## Adding Components

 Components can be dragged and dropped from the **Component Library**(from the right side on app builder) on to the canvas.
-Components can be moved by simply click and hold, and can be resized from edges or borders.
+You can reposition components by clicking and dragging them around the canvas.
+To resize a component, drag its edges or borders.

 <div style={{textAlign: 'center'}}>